a-b-street/abstreet/docs/articles/map/article.md

     the way into road segments between two intersections.
   - This phase remembers which road segment is the beginning and end of the OSM way, for per-lane turn restrictions later
+  - Apply turn restrictions between roads here.
+Since OSM ways cross many intersections, the turn restrictions only apply to one particular road segment that gets created from the way.
+Make sure the destination of the restriction is actually incident to a particular source road.
 - `clip.rs`: Clip the map to the boundary polygon
   - Osmosis options in `import.sh` preserve ways that cross the boundary
   - Trim roads that cross the boundary.
 There may be cases where a road dips out